Children of Divorced ParentsInitial reactions of Children of Divorced Parents Pre-school (2.5 to 6 years)

 Pre-school (2.5 to 6 years)

 After sufficient study, it has been concluded that children, whose parents have been divorced, take an oath not to repeat the errors of their parents.
-They want to completely avoid the suffering due to the process of divorce.
-They also wish that their children should not be forced through the same circumstances they have undergone.
-However, such aims of the children of divorced parents face unfavorable odds.
+They also wish that their children should not be forced through the same circumstances that they have undergone.
+However, such aims of the children of divorced parents face unfavorable conditions too.
 There is a phenomenon named "Intergenerational transmission of divorce" or "the divorce cycle."
 As per this, when a child grows up in a divorced family, the possibility that this child would terminate his/her marriage (when he/she grows up) is more.
 In order to understand a divorce cycle, one should visualize a cascade.
 When a marriage terminates, it begins a cycle that intimidates to impact increasing number of people with time.
+The most sever impact can be seen on children in the family.
 It has also been found that the children who have experienced their parents divorce are more likely to do the following.

 |